ShinyShips/Maneuver-utilities/district_coverage_analysis/README.md

 - `tx` - Texas
 - `in` - Indiana
 - `nc` - North Carolina
-- `isr` - Israelol solves the problem of coordinating comprehensive match scouting across multiple teams in a district with minimal resources.
+- `isr` - Israel

+solves the problem of coordinating comprehensive match scouting across multiple teams in a district with minimal resources.

 ## What It Does